 We are a not-for-profit organisation with low overheads, and surpluses from our activities have been donated to selected London art institutions for specific projects.
 The London Art History Society may offer to help in small scale projects where our donation will make a material difference.
 We apply a set of criteria for the purpose of selecting recipients of donations.
-Our most recent donations (2020) were as follows:
+Our most recent donations (2023) are as follows:

 - Queen Elizabeth Scholarship Trust (QEST) to support a student studying painting conservation at The Courtauld – £2,000